Expungements & Non-Disclosures

 Non-Disclosure – Who is eligible?

-Anyone who has successfully completed deferred adjudication.
-You have not been released from deferred adjudication for one of the exceptions.
+Successfully complete deferred adjudication.
+Have not been released from deferred adjudication for one of the exceptions.

 Non-Disclosures – What is the process?